AviatrixSystems/Docs/HowTos/aviatrix_insanemode.rst

 InsaneMode Benefits
 --------------------------------------------------

- - **30Gbps IPSEC** Using single instance from C5 series to the latest C5n series, single instance IPSEC performance is up to 30Gbps.
+ - **30Gbps IPSEC** Using single instance from C5 series to the latest C5n series, single instance IPSEC performance reaches up to 30Gbps.
  - **Private Link** InsaneMode connectivity is supported over AWS Peering and AWS Direct Connect.
  - **Stateful Firewall** Aviatrix gateways support stateful firewall for additional security policies, event and packet logging.
  - **Unlimited Routes** Aviatrix gateways have no limit to how many on-prem routes or VPC routes.